movabletype/mt-plugin-central-authentication-service/README.md

     MT_CAS_ValidationURL

-The URL of the server which offers validation service (usually the same server you specify to AuthLoginURL).
-Do NOT include "/serviceValidate" part.
+The URL of the server which offers validation service (usually the same server you specify to `AuthLoginURL`). **Do not** include "/serviceValidate" part.
 For example it should read like `http://localhost:8080` (no trailing slash).
 Default value is undefined.
 If not specified, `AuthLoginURL` will be used to validate session ticket.

 ## Example